 Building Bridges or Building Walls – Connection or Isolation?

 I invite you to reflect on how you build bridges or build walls in your important relationships.
 We do this by putting aside our ego and pride and letting our hearts and minds be open to something better than fighting and conflict.
-If you really get down to it, which would you prefer, connection, support, and acceptance, or distance, isolation, and feeling unaccepted?
-If you chose connection, support, and acceptance, you are not alone!
+If you really get down to it, which would you prefer: connection, support, and acceptance, or distance, isolation, and feeling unaccepted?
+If you choose connection, support, and acceptance, you are not alone!

 Building Bridges or Building Walls - Providence Holistic Counseling Services